 Alcohol: A minimum of a \$100 fine.
-Additional sanctions will be assigned as deemed necessary by the appropriate judicial body.
-Additional sanctions may include, but are not limited to, notification of parents, assignment of community service hours, and referral to the Center for Alcohol and Drug Abuse Prevention.
-(See The University Judicial Code section).
+Additional sanctions will be assigned as deemed necessary by the appropriate conduct officer or conduct board.
+Additional sanctions may include, but are not limited to, notification of parents and referral to the Center for Alcohol and Drug Abuse Prevention.
+(See The University Conduct Review Process section).

-Drugs (illicit): Sanctions will be imposed by the appropriate judicial body.
-Possible sanctions assignment include, but are not limited to: a fine, assignment to community service hours, notification of parents, drug testing, probated suspension, time-frame suspension, or expulsion.
-(See The University Judicial Code section).
+Drugs (illicit): Sanctions will be imposed by the appropriate conduct officer or conduct board.
+Possible sanctions include, but are not limited to: a fine of \$500, notification of parents, drug testing, suspension, or expulsion.
+(See The University Conduct Review Process section).